zimond/Niffler/README.md

 # Niffler

-niffler is a task management platform
+Niffler is a task management platform

+It's built with ❤️ from Zimon, using Rust, Typescript & Parcel.